Quality trumps speed in corporate strategy

 However, keeping a business moving quickly doesn’t mean that strategic goals are being met.
 In this situation, senior executives can easily fall into the trap of trying to move rapidly, rather than making decisions that are consistent with their company strategy.

 At the same time, staff are unlikely to be engaged with a business that is constantly trying to adapt, without having a strong plan in place.

-According to Allen Keyte, director of research & development at StrategyBlocks, realising greater alignment for company strategies and simultaneously involving staff, represents one of the biggest challenges companies face.
+According to Allen Keyte, Director of Research & Development at StrategyBlocks, realizing greater alignment for company strategies and simultaneously involving staff, represents one of the biggest challenges companies face.